 - Temporary removal of student property

-- Use of mobile phones and other devices by students
+- Away for the Day Policy Use of mobile phones and other devices by students

-- Preventing and responding to bullying
+- · Preventing and responding to bullying

 - Appropriate use of social media

 Temporary removal of student property

 The removal of any property in a student's possession may be necessary to promote the caring, safe and supportive learning environment of the school, to maintain and foster mutual respect between all state school staff and students.
 The Temporary removal of student property by school staff procedure outlines the processes, conditions and responsibilities for state school principals and school staff when temporarily removing student property.